yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 #### Testing

 You will be provided with starter code that includes a set of tests.
 Your task is to ensure that all existing tests pass and to create additional tests to cover any new functionality or edge cases.

+**Please Note**: The server tests will fail the first time students run them but this is expected behavior.Please rerun the tests.

 ### Manual Grading